-The link to “I have a dream…” on the Links page goes to a video of the last 5:30 minutes of MLK’s 12 minute speech, which is the “I have a dream” part of his speech.
-MLK had a prepared speech that he was 11 minutes into reading when gospel singer Mahalia Jackson, sitting nearby, shouted to King to “Tell them about the dream, Martin!”.
-He then departed from his prepared speech and spoke extemporaneously - and this is the dream speech that we link to.
+MLK had a prepared speech that he was 11 minutes into reading when gospel singer Mahalia Jackson, sitting nearby, shouted to King, “Tell them about the dream, Martin!”.
+He then departed from his prepared speech and spoke extemporaneously - and this is the dream speech.

-Link to a video to the full speech.
+Link to a video of just - the last 5 minutes of his speech.

 - John Servais